Hornbill-Docs/data-imports-guide/data-imports-guide/assets/configexamples/sccm.md

 In this example:

-* Asset records found against the Servers asset type will be verified using the SystemSerialNumber column from the DB query, and the h_serial_number column within the AssetsComputer entity in your Hornbill instance.
+* Asset records found against the Server asset type will be verified using the SystemSerialNumber column from the DB query, and the h_serial_number column within the AssetsComputer entity in your Hornbill instance.
 * Asset records found against all other defined asset types will be verified using the MachineName column from the DB query, and the h_namecolumn within the Asset entity in your Hornbill instance.

 :::important
-The configuration example is provided as-is, and may not be suitable to import your organizations SCCM asset data.
-We highly recommend that a DBA review the SQL clauses against your SCCM database prior to using this in a production environment.
+The configuration example is provided as-is, and may not be suitable to import your organization's SCCM asset data.
+We highly recommend that a DBA review the SQL clauses against your SCCM database before using this in a production environment.
 :::

 ```json